 About your new home

-Your home will have an insurance guarantee as it is a new build - the most common providers are NHBC, LABC and Premier.
+Your home will have an insurance guarantee as it's a new build - the most common providers are NHBC, LABC and Premier.

-For the first 12 months of your property being built, Longhurst Group is responsible to ensure the developer is notified of any valid defects and that they are rectified.
-If you own your home, there's a second year of warranty which sits with you as an owner, to raise with the developer directly.
+For the first 12 months of your property being built, we're responsible for notifying the developer of any valid defects that you report and that they're rectified within the agreed timescales.
+If you own your home, please explore your warranty for guidance after the first year.
+You may be able to approach the developer directly after our responsibility ceases.

-Further information can be found in your individual policy found in your handover pack or on request via the Aftercare Team.
+Further information can be located in your individual policy, found in your handover pack or on request via the Aftercare Team.

 Over time, as your home is lived in and heated, timber and other materials used in the property’s constuction will shrink.
-This shrinkage can cause small cracks on the wall and the ceiling finish.
-Small gaps may also appear at joints and corners or skirting boards and other interior joinery.
+This shrinkage can cause small cracks on the walls and the ceiling finish.
+Small gaps may also appear at joints and corners of skirting boards and other interior joinery.

 These small cracks are not structurally significant and can be put right in the normal process of redecoration.
-These are not defects and therefore will not be covered by NHBC or the contractor’s warranty.
+These are not defects and therefore won’t be covered by the property warranty or the contractor’s warranty.

-To minimise cracking, try to keep a reasonably even temperature throughout your home, even in rooms which are not occupied.
+To minimise cracking, try to keep a reasonably even temperature throughout your home, even in rooms which aren’t occupied.

 Your property is a well-insulated and well-sealed dwelling, built to a high standard of construction and air tightness.

-However, it is important to remember that the property needs time to dry out, and that you will need to allow any moisture to evaporate by keeping your home well ventilated.
+However, it’s important to remember that the property needs time to dry out, and that you’ll need to allow any moisture to evaporate by keeping your home well ventilated.

 Sufficient heating + insulation + adequate ventilation = less condensation

-TMVs, also known as blending valves, help to regulate the flow of hot and cold water, usually into a basin or bath.
-The main function of a TMV is to regulate the hot and cold water flow so that the risk of scalding is minimised.
+TMVs, also known as blending valves, help to regulate the flow of hot and cold water, usually into a basin or bath, so that the risk of scalding is minimised.